orgmycology/astropy_report/sections/4_improving_participation.md

 ### No problems

-A few responses have said that their first contributions went very well, and their interactions with maintainters was "lovely".
+A few responses have said that their first contributions went very well, and their interactions with maintainers was "lovely".

 >  No, my first contribution was last year and I\'ve done a few more since that.
 Loved all the interactions with the maintainers, they\'re lovely.